How I Learned to Stop Worrying and Love Retraining: Introduction

 \section{Introduction}

 Modern Neural Network architectures are commonly highly over-parameterized \citep{Zhang2016}, containing millions or even billions of parameters, resulting in both high memory requirements as well as computationally intensive and long training and inference times.
 It has been shown however \citep{LeCun1989, Hassibi1992, Han2015, Gale2019, Lin2020, Blalock2020} that modern architectures can be compressed dramatically by \textit{pruning}, i.e., removing redundant structures such as individual weights, entire neurons or convolutional filters.
-The resulting \textit{sparse} models require only a fraction of storage and floating-point operations (FLOPs) for inference, while experiencing little to no degradation in predictive power compared to the dense model.
-There is of course an inherent tradeoff between sparsity and model performance; a very heavily pruned model will normally be less performant than its dense (or moderately pruned) counterpart, though it has been observed that pruning might have a regularizing effect and be beneficial to the generalization capacities \citep{Blalock2020, Hoefler2021}.
+The resulting \textit{sparse} models require only a fraction of storage and floating-point operations (FLOPs) for inference, while experiencing little to no degradation in predictive power compared to the \emph{dense} model.
+Although it has been observed that pruning might have a regularizing effect and be beneficial to the generalization capacities \citep{Blalock2020}, a very heavily pruned model will normally be less performant than its dense (or moderately pruned) counterpart \citep{Hoefler2021}.